 Imagine a retiree named James, who lives in a suburban area with limited car access.
 Without a reliable transit system, he would struggle to attend medical appointments, refill prescriptions, or shop for groceries.
 However, his local transit agency offers a paratransit service specifically designed for individuals with disabilities or mobility issues.
 This service ensures he can attend his doctor’s visits and access the care he needs, reducing the risk of health complications.

-In cities like Toronto, the Toronto Transit Commission (TTC) has implemented initiatives to improve access to healthcare for seniors, including discounted fares and partnerships with local clinics.
-These efforts demonstrate how transit systems can act as a bridge between older adults and the healthcare resources they need.
+In cities like Toronto, the Toronto Transit Commission (TTC) has implemented initiatives to improve healthcare access for seniors, including discounted fares and partnerships with local clinics.
+The TTC's discounted fares and clinic partnerships illustrate how transit agencies can serve as a front line in making transit genuinely inclusive for older riders — bridging older adults to the healthcare resources they need.

 Reducing Isolation Through Transit-Linked Community Programs